 The following is a response to the New Yorker’s endorsement of Hillary Clinton for President of the United States.

-As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel I must address.
+As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton for US President comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel I must address.

-The e-mails showed that the Clinton Foundation knowingly accepted funding from the same state bodies funding Islamic State, it showed how her campaign directly colluded with Super PACs in breach of the law and how it worked in step with the Democratic National Committee to undermine Bernie Sanders’ nomination aspirations.
+The e-mails showed that the Clinton Foundation knowingly accepted funding from the same bodies funding Islamic State, how her campaign directly colluded with Super PACs in breach of the law and how it worked in unison with the Democratic National Committee against party rules to undermine Bernie Sanders’ nomination aspirations.

-With regards to Clinton, you are right to say that “voters distrust her,” and they have more than enough justification to.
+You [The New Yorker] are right to say that “voters distrust her”.
+They have more than enough justification to.

 Hopefully, by the time this goes to press, the lesser of two evils is elected, but rather than rejoicing, the American public and this publication ought to focus on adequately repairing the broken political system and addressing the flaws highlighted by the e-mails.